Project

 I think you are right in concluding that the Builder is not able to detect that the events being sent to it represent a copy of a node in some source document.
 On the other hand, if it's "your" node that is being copied (i.e. an instance of NodeInfo that uses your implementation of the NodeInfo interface), then your implementation of the NodeInfo.copy() method can behave differently.
 You can probably detect that the ultimate destination of the copy is your Builder class by following the pipeline of intermediate ProxyReceiver objects using getUnderlyingReceiver().
 You could also consider exploiting the rather peculiar mechanism of the "CopyInformee" which is set in the PipelineConfiguration to be notified of xsl:copy-of instructions - though I agree this might not be general enough.
 It's entirely possible, however, that your ideas can't be implemented without changing the Saxon source code.

-RE: Custom tree model - Added by Anonymous about 14 years ago
+RE: Custom tree model - Added by Anonymous over 14 years ago

 Legacy ID: #8228094 Legacy Poster: Vladimir Nesterovsky (vnesterovsky)